niXman/cmdargs/README.md

 # justargs
-Command line/config-files and function named arguments library.
+Command line/config-files parser and function named arguments library.

-The main point of this implementation is to get rid of the boilerplate checkout code.
+The main point of this implementation is to get rid of the boilerplate checkout code for command-line and config-file parser.

 The second - the ability to use as a named function arguments.